whiskyechobravo/kerkoapp/README.md

 # KerkoApp

-[KerkoApp] is a sample web application using [Kerko] to provide a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
+[KerkoApp] is a web application using [Kerko] to provide a user-friendly search and browsing interface for sharing a bibliography managed with the [Zotero] reference manager.
 Built in [Python] with the [Flask] framework.

-This application is meant to serve as an example on how to integrate the Kerko blueprint in a Flask application.
-It also shows how to create additional facets not provided by Kerko, such as facets based on Zotero collections.
+Although this application may be deployed as is on a web server, it is primarily meant to serve as an example on how to integrate the Kerko blueprint in a Flask application.

+Basic configuration options can be set with environment variables, but for more advanced customizations one should consider using Kerko's Python interface.

 ## Features